 npm start # OR: yarn start

 Interact with your

 npm run client client$ help Commands: help [command...]
 Provides help for a given command. exit Exits application. state Queries the network via a GET request to /state. set state <state> <account> Injects a tx into the network via a POST request to /inject.
 Whatever account name you give it, this client will hash that to create a 32 byte hex string suitable for the server to use as an account address.

 npm run stop && npm run clean # OR: yarn stop && yarn clean

 Create a local test network with multiple instances of your

 index.js server.
-In order to do that we need
+In order to do that, we need

-shardus-cli specifically design to do this.
+shardus-cli, which is specifically designed to do this.

 js file specified inside

-package.json in current directory.
+package.json in the current directory.

 npm install -g shardus # OR: yarn global add shardus